df21-net/DarkForcesRenderer/README.md

-# Dark Forces Library for .NET and Unity
+# Dark Forces Library for .NET and Unity with WDFUSE Support

+Please visit [DF-21](https://df-21.net) for support.

 Find out more about Star Wars Dark Forces on [Wikipedia](https://en.wikipedia.org/wiki/Star_Wars:_Dark_Forces).

 Purchase a copy of the game on [Steam](https://store.steampowered.com/app/32400/STAR_WARS__Dark_Forces/)!
 In fact, buy that Jedi Knight Collection while you're there.
 They're all good games.

 This toolkit is intended to allow for .NET/Unity developers to consume or generate Dark Forces data files, as well as provide additional tools to Unity developers to create Dark Forces clones or toolkits.

+## Update 2022

+This new version communicates with Dark Forces editor WDFUSE (version 2.70+) .
+Additionally, a new overlay showing game positions has been added

 ## Version Compatibility